-We have Illinois certified weed free mulch hay/straw.
-It is certified by an inspector with the Illinois Crop Improvement Association.
+We have Illinois certified weed-free mulch hay/straw at our location in Warrenville, IL.
+All of our hay and straw for sale is certified by an inspector with the Illinois Crop Improvement Association.
 Call for the details and ask for a copy of the certificate.
-You can reach Steve at 630-878-6350!
+You can reach Steve at 630-777-6179!

 June 11, 2019 08:00 AM

 This spring has not been a kind one to farmers.
 If current weather patterns continue, this sets up a scenario where hay harvest moisture is pushed to the limit or cut hay gets rained on.
 High-moisture hay (usually bales over 30% moisture) is at risk for spontaneous combustion for up to three weeks after harvest.
 Mesophilic bacteria inside the bale produce and release heat and cause temperatures to reach 130°F to 140°F.